lihenglin/BehaviorRetrieval/README.md

 Find all the configurations for training in `configs/`.
 We follow the Robomimic convention of keeping hyperparameters in the `.json` files.
 We have special `office` configuraitons for the Office task due to differences of the Roboverse environment.
 ## Collecting Data
 * Can task: use the `paired` data provided by Robomimic: [download](http://downloads.cs.stanford.edu/downloads/rt_benchmark/can/paired/image.hdf5)
 * Square task: use the MachinePolicy to collect demonstrations.
-Read the script in `run_trained_agent.sh` for more information
+Read the script in `collect_data.sh` for more information
 * Office task: use the `scripted_collect.sh` in the `roboverse/scripts` folder.
 Use `utils/roboverse_to_robomimic.py` to convert the demo format to the one used by our codebase

 ## Training The Embedder